 A cringe-worthy pop-rap plea to make the world understand the pressure Eminem feels about his music as he’s gotten older.
 The song lacks chemistry and just seems tediously chucked together.
 We miss Eminem not giving a f**k.

-The flow might seem messy at first, but is made up for in an incredible last verse.
+The flow might seem messy at first, and that doesn’t fizzle out until after the second hook, but is made up for in an incredible last verse.
 Unfortunately, the mellow chords seem to get lost.
 I yearned for a guitar solo at the end of the song, to bring it to a nice instrumental closing, like Sing For The Moment did beautifully back in 2002.

 The production was too linear and should have been progressive.
 The hook is different to anything he’s done before.
 It will have mixed reactions, but I think he pulls it off well.
 Listen to the energy 3:50 – 4:04, final verse is fire.